OSGP/Documentation/Opensourcecommunity/README.md

 # CHAPTER 3.
 Open Source and Community

-We invite everyone to participate in the development of OSGP.
+We invite everyone to participate in the development of the open smart grid platform.
 There are multiple ways to support the project.

 - submit issues about bugs or requested features
 - solve issues